 Want to know a funny tidbit?
 Having lived in the east coast (United States), whenever we switch to and from Daylight Savings Time (matter of an hour change), I struggle for weeks to adjust!
 No joke.
 No exaggeration.
 Just ask anyone who knows me.

 So, questions for you readers;

-This extreme case of jet lag (like Kapil experiences) is it very bizarre?
+This extreme case of jet lag (like Kapil experiences), is it bizarre?

-The non-existence case of jet lag that Saadia experiences is equally strange, no?
+The non-existence case of jet lag that Saadia experiences, is that equally strange?